 - Add raw cauliflower florets to your next green salad.

-- Add a serving of raw cauliflower to your brown bag lunch to boost your vegetable intake.
+- Add a serving of raw cauliflower to your brown bag lunch to increase your vegetable intake.

 - Sauté cauliflower with minced garlic, ginger and a touch of soy sauce for an Asian-inspired side dish.

-- Boost the antioxidant content of cauliflower by sautéing it with dash of of vivid yellow turmeric, another potent antioxidant.
+- Increase the antioxidant content of cauliflower by sautéing it with a dash of turmeric, a potent antioxidant.

-- Sprinkle cauliflower florets with cayenne, extra virgin olive oil and a touch of salt and bake for 10-15 minutes at 350 F for a spicy side dish that melts in your mouth.
+- Sprinkle cauliflower florets with cayenne, extra virgin olive oil and a touch of salt and bake for 10-15 minutes at 350 F for a spicy side dish.

-- Serve steamed cauliflower dusted with grated Parmesan cheese or grated part skim cheddar cheese.
+- Serve steamed cauliflower dusted with grated Parmesan cheese or grated cheddar cheese.